byuoitav/av-api/README.md

 # General API "Documentation"

-These are meant to be general notes for getting thoughts down on paper.
+This file is meant to be general notes for getting thoughts down on paper.
 Actual API documentation is done in Swagger and is visible [here](https://byuoitav.github.io/av-api/).

 ## Requirements
 - Updates should post to ServiceNow CMDB